 I play a REMIC W3000 G1 (wired microphone) and a W3000 G1/WL on my Shure wirelesss system.
 The microphone sounds great.
 It is the only bell mount microphone that I have ever enjoyed playing in jazz and improvised settings.
 The low profile makes it possible to play plunger and other mutes, and it does not interfere with a regular trombone stand.
 This mic makes me want to play with a bell mounted mic all the time.

-I also use Studio One or Pro Tools for (almost all of my) mixing and Studio One for mastering.
+I use Studio One or REAPER for (almost all of my) mixing and Studio One for mastering.
 I do some of my weird sound making with Max 8.
-I have a trombone effects setup that uses Ableton Live, as well as a simple effects pedal rig.
+I have a trombone and computer setup that uses Ableton Live, as well as a simple effects pedal rig.
 I am usually happy to nerd out about gear, so feel free to email me.

 The following pictures were taken in performances by Dennis McDonough.
 Please credit when publishing.